|Offer type:||New Accounts|

 For regular sports bettors, choosing a bookmaker account to bet with regularly goes far beyond the sign-up offer details.

-Opening an account with Betfair allows you to use both products and we highly recommend having a Betfair account for so many reasons below
+Opening an account with Betfair allows you to use both the exchange and sportsbook.

-EG: 60% means if you used only this bookmaker for a sport, you would have gt the best odds 60% of the time.
+EG: 60% means if you used only this bookmaker for a sport, you would have got the best odds 60% of the time.

 Once you have an exchange account you can take positions within sports markets deciding that an event may happen (Back) or that an event may not happen (Lay).

-Thousands of customers are competing against each other backing and laying daily and taking advantage of generous prices offered by opposing Betfair customers.
+Thousands of customers are competing against each other backing and laying daily, they are taking advantage of generous prices offered by opposing Betfair customers.

-In 2012 Betfair launched a sportsbook to compete with mainstream bookies, they are renowned for being first up with the sportsbook betting odds especially on horse racing, if you want an early value price then you need a Betfair account.
+In 2012 Betfair launched a sportsbook to compete with mainstream bookies, they are renowned for being competitive with their odds.

 Because they have both an exchange and a sportsbook it really is a one-stop site, if you want to lay a horse, or place a football acca on the same platform then you need to sign up.

-Betfair regularly offers sign up bonuses for new customers on both their sportsbook and exchange.
+Betfair regularly offer sign up bonuses for new customers on both their sportsbook and exchange.

 They also reward customers with freebies when a customer uses both the exchange and the sportsbook.